Crework/Computer-Science/README.md

 | 1 | [Class Lectures from MIT](https://www.youtube.com/playlist?list=PLUl4u3cNGP63WbdFxL8giv4yhgdMGaZNA) | 9 weeks | High School Maths |
 | 2 | [Video Lectures](https://www.youtube.com/playlist?list=PLRJdqdXieSHN0U9AdnmwD-9QcR9hmw04d) | 9 weeks | High School Maths |

-Both of these lectures are technically the same, the only difference is in the mode of teaching.
+Both of these courses are technically the same, the only difference is in the mode of teaching.
 If you like recorded videos of lectures with professors teaching in classroom, you should choose course 1.
 If you like a teacher teaching you on a laptop with more hands on experience that you can follow, go with course 2.

 ### Math Elective Courses